bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 55°
-- broken clouds
+- clear sky
-- 49% humidity
+- 48% humidity
-- 10 mph wind
+- 14 mph wind
 - 0.18 inches of precipitation in the past 24 hours

 ## Temperature History